-The content of this booklet forms part of the Terms and Conditions of registration, a summary of which is printed on the reverse of the GenesisCare Registration Form.
-We ask you to sign the registration form prior to treatment at any GenesisCare Treatment Centre.
+The content of this page forms part of the terms and conditions of registration, a summary of which is printed on the reverse of the GenesisCare registration form.
+We ask you to sign the registration form prior to treatment at any GenesisCare treatment centre.

 Signing the registration form confirms that you undertake ultimate responsibility for your treatment charges, whether you are insured, sponsored or self-funding, and that you agree we can use information about you within the limitations of relevant data protection legislation.